mintel/kube-monitoring-mixins/README.md

 You can then copy the resulting files into the `./lib/mintel` mixin directory, and configure `mixins.libsonnet` to include them.

+**WARNING**: The group names must be unique.
+Note that the script appends `.rules` to groups found matching the rule-spec, to avoid name clashes between rules and groups.

 ## Additional Notes

 ### Kubernetes Version Support